 Time Limit on Teacher Education Courses: In order to provide teacher candidates with current information and meet required standards, all undergraduate teacher education courses have a longevity of seven (7) years.
 Any teacher edu- cation program reserves the right not to accept any course older than seven years to fulfill the requirements of their pro- gram.
 If a course has been taken beyond a seven year period, the course may not count towards the education degree.

-Dismissal from Programs: Teacher candidates who fail to comply with teacher education requirements required by their teaching major, or licensure program, may be dis- missed.
+Dismissal from Programs: Teacher candidates who fail to comply with teacher education requirements

+may be dis- missed.
 At the option of the department or school, teacher candidates dropped from the program may pursue a degree in their non-teaching major or be classified “undeclared.”

 If a student is dismissed from a teacher education pro- gram they have a right to appeal this decision to the Council for Teacher Education.
 The appeal process is outlined under the heading “Rights and Responsibilities” on the website: Education.Illinois.State.edu/teacher_education/clinical/rights. shtml.
 NOTE: Teacher candidates convicted of certain types of crimes may not be approved for licensure by the Illinois State Educator Preparation and Licensure Board.